feathr-ai/feathr/docs/dev_guide/publish_to_maven.md

         *   ```
             sbt -java-home /Library/Java/JavaVirtualMachines/adoptopenjdk-8.jdk/Contents/Home
             ```
-        * This will ensure compiled jar won't fail at runtime with error `java.lang.UnsupportedClassVersionError: com/linkedin/feathr/common/exception/FeathrInputDataException has been compiled by a more recent version of the Java Runtime (class file version 62.0), this version of the Java Runtime only recognizes class file versions up to 52.0`
     * Execute command in sbt console to publish to maven
         *   ```
             reload; publishSigned; sonatypeBundleRelease